Wes Schweitzer

-Weston Robert Schweitzer (born September 11, 1993) is an American football offensive guard for the New York Jets of the National Football League (NFL).
-He played college football at San Jose State and was drafted by the Atlanta Falcons in the sixth round of the 2016 NFL Draft.
-Schweitzer has also been a member of the Washington Football Team / Commanders.
+Weston Robert Schweitzer (born September 11, 1993) is an American former professional football offensive guard who played nine seasons in the National Football League (NFL).
+He played college football for the San Jose State Spartans and was selected by the Atlanta Falcons in the sixth round of the 2016 NFL draft.
+Schweitzer was also a member of the Washington Football Team / Commanders, New York Jets, and New England Patriots.

 Early life

 Schweitzer was born on September 11, 1993, in Scottsdale, Arizona, where he graduated from Chaparral High School in 2011.
 Schweitzer also was a wrestler in high school in addition to playing football, where he joined the starting line up as a sophomore and helped win more than three consecutive state championships.
 Schweitzer originally planned on joining the U.S. Marines after high school until he began receiving athletic scholarship offers.

 College career

 As a two-star recruit, Schweitzer committed to San Jose State in 2011 over offers from Air Force, Columbia, Hawaii, Idaho, New Mexico, and Utah State.
-He redshirted his true freshman season and played in seven games.
+He redshirted his true freshman season in 2011 and played in seven games in 2012.
 In 2013, under new head coach Ron Caragher, Schweitzer started all 12 games at left tackle and helped the offense set a school record average 493.2 yards per game.
 The offensive line also gave up one sack per 23.6 pass attempts, and the yards per rush improved by 0.5 from the previous season.
 Schweitzer started all 25 games in the 2014 and 2015 seasons, including San Jose State's victory in the 2015 Cure Bowl.
-As a senior in 2015, Schweitzer was elected team captain and earned second-team All-MW honors.
+As a senior in 2015, Schweitzer was elected team captain and earned second-team All-Mountain West Conference honors.

 A chemistry major, Schweitzer graduated in 2016.
 In 2013 and 2014, Schweitzer was an atmospheric chemistry research intern at the San Jose State University College of Science.
 Schweitzer won four academic all-conference honors and was named to the 2016 National Football Foundation Hampshire Honor Society.